jeffwidman/bitbucket-issue-migration/README.md

 on Bitbucket and the links will be incorrect.
 If you are migrating to a GitHub repo with existing issues, just edit the code to offset the imported issue IDs by the correct amount.

+* If using `--download-attachments` or `--download-images`, clone the Github repo, create an `issues` directory in the repo root, and run the script with that working directory.
+Attachments and images will be saved in two sub-directories and can be pushed to the repo after the script has completed.
+This will preserve the embedded images and linked attachments in the imported issues.

 * This script is not idempotent--re-running it will leave the first set of imported issues intact, and then create a duplicate set of imported issues after